jabolcni/Lambergar/README.md

 In March 2024 version v0.5.0 was tested on CCRL Blitz list, where it currently stands at 2908 &plusmn; 20 ELO.

+Version v0.5.2 has not been proposed for testing, but I estimate that it is around 2950 &plusmn; 20 ELO.
+In June 2024 version v0.5.2 was listed on CCRL 40/15 list with score 2946 &plusmn; 35 ELO.

-Latest version which is v0.5.2 has not been proposed for testing, but I estimate that it is around 2950 &plusmn; 20 ELO.
+Latest version v0.6.0 has not been proposed for testing, but I estimate that it is around 3050 &plusmn; 20 ELO.

 ## Credits